 Stirling services opened on 17 March 1986.
 Following approval from the government, the Granada Lodge here was the first to open on a motorway, opening in May 1986 when it charged £20 for a single room.

 The small building had its entrance on the right (the far end compared to where it is now).
 This had a large restaurant area on the left, a shop straight ahead and toilets on the right.
-The area at the front was supposed to be a landscaped courtyard.
+The area at the front was supposed to be a landscaped courtyard, and at the back was a viewing balcony with a telescope.
 A tourist information centre was soon opened outside the hotel.

 The service area quickly exceeded expectations.
 Granada noted in 1988 that trading levels were above target by 120%.
 The Granada Lodge was particularly successful, with occupancy rates being recorded as 25% more than the national average.
 It became a Travelodge in 1996.

-Scotland captain Colin Hendry opened the motorway network's only mini-cinema at Stirling services in 1998.
+Scotland captain Colin Hendry opened the motorway network's first mini-cinema at Stirling services in 1998.

 BAA McArthur Glen planned to build a large factory outlet shopping centre on the redundant land to the north of the service area in 1994.
 Their plans were refused twice by the local authority, on the basis that the development was inappropriate.
 A large car park would have been provided and a new roundabout would have been positioned behind the petrol station.
-Moto advertised the land for sale in 2012 as an opportunity to build a business park.
+Moto advertised the land for sale in 2012 as an opportunity to build a business park; signs promoting the land as "Pirnhall Stirling" were still visible in 2016.

 In 2012, a major refurbishment introduced a new entrance at the far end of the building, replacing the outdoor seating area.
 This created a new corridor running through the middle of the old restaurant - a common tactic in new service area design.
 The old entrance was boarded up.
 The main restaurant eventually closed, making space an M&S.